 The French Baccalauréat marks the end of a rigorous French High School education.
 The French Baccalauréat is controlled by the French Ministry who sets the organization of the exam and provides the standardized tests to be taken.
 Students who obtain this very demanding dimploma get access to all universities in France and most universities across the world.

-Starting in 2021, students will be taking the New Baccalauréat as described by the French Ministry of Education.
+Since 2021, students have been taking the New Baccalauréat as described by the French Ministry of Education.

 Félicitations aux élèves de Terminale pour leurs résultats spectaculaires !